moticanvm/OpenAI-ChatGPT-Export-Offline-Viewer-/README.md

 # 💬 ChatGPT Export Viewer

 A free, offline, single-file tool to browse, search, and export your entire ChatGPT conversation history.
-No installation, no sign-ups, no data ever leaves your computer.
+One HTML file, 85 KB — no Python, no dependencies, no sign-ups.
+Open in browser, load your export folder.
+View conversations with images, audio playback, and full-text search.
+Export to PDF, HTML, Markdown, or RTF — single or bulk.
+100% offline, zero external calls.
+Your data never leaves your computer.

 ![MIT License](https://img.shields.io/badge/license-MIT-blue.svg)